SOFE3650F18/project-group-27/Deliverable 2/Iteration 1/README.md

 | QA-4 | Medium    | Medium |
 | QA-5 | High | High|

+### Constraints:<br>
-### Constraints: All of the constraints discussed in Section 1.3 are included as drivers.
+All of the constraints discussed in Section 1.3 are included as drivers.

+### Architectural concerns:<br>
-### Architectural concerns: All of the architectural concerns discussed in Section 1.4 are included as drivers.
+All of the architectural concerns discussed in Section 1.4 are included as drivers.

 # 2.2 Iteration 1 <br>
 This section presents the results of the activities that are performed in each of the steps of ADD in the first iteration of the design process.